-Geometry (Ancient Greek, geo- "earth", -metri "measurement") "Earth-measuring" is a branch of mathematics concerned with concepts such as shape, size, relative position of figures, and the properties of space.
+Geometry (Ancient Greek, geo- "earth", -metri "measurement") "Earth-measuring" is a branch of mathematics concerned with questions of shape, size, relative position of figures, and the properties of space.
 Geometry is one of the oldest mathematical sciences.
-The difference between topology and geometry lies in the concept of measurement.
+The difference between topology and geometry is measuring.
 The shortest distance between two points on a surface is a geometrical property, but not a topological property.
-Thus if we stretch the surface such that the distance between two given points are changed, the geometry of the surface is changed, but not necessarily the topology.
-Differential topology and differential geometry are first characterized by their similarity.
-They both study primarily the properties of differentiable manifolds, sometimes with a variety of structures imposed on them.
+Thus if we stretch the surface such that the distance between two given points are changed, the geometry of the surface is changed, but not necessarily the topology. [back]